AmigaLabs/clib4/README.md

 ### Math library

 Math library has been replaced with openlibm (https://github.com/JuliaMath/openlibm).
-This version is faster and more compatible and contains also fenv support that wasn't implemented in clib2
+This version is faster and more compatible and contains also fenv support that wasn't implemented in clib2.

 ### Complex numbers

 Complex numbers has been added to libm and tests has been added to test that everything is working correctly.
 A lot of other functions has been added trying to make OS4 ports easier.

+### libauto

+Clib2 now contain also libauto with almost all OS4 components.
+We'll try to keep them updated.

 ### libresolv

-Added resolv library to use dns functions
+Added resolv library to use dns functions.

 ### TODO

 There is a memory leak at clib2 end needs to be tracked down
-Try to use Microsoft <a href="https://github.com/microsoft/mimalloc">`mimalloc`</a> as memory allocator that should be faster and more better when there are multiple cores
+Try to use Microsoft <a href="https://github.com/microsoft/mimalloc">`mimalloc`</a> as memory allocator that should be faster and more better when there are multiple cores.

 ## Legal status